ŠNK Radgona: Structure and facilities

-Kit evolution

-Crest

-The club crest is in the traditional blue and white colours.
-It has a blue outline followed by an inner white outline.
-The crest is rectangular in the upper third where the words "ŠNK Radgona" are written white on blue.
-The rest of the crest has a cylinder shape where four blue and three white stripes alternate vertically.
-The middle of the lower part of the crest is presented with a football and under it the number 1946 which represents the year of establishment of the football club.

 Rivalries

 Radgona's biggest rivalry is with Radenska Slatina against whom they contest the "Neighbourhood derby" (Sosedski derbi).
 The two teams represent the towns of Gornja Radgona and Radenci.
 It is considered a derby due to close proximity of the two towns since there are only two villages of Mele and Šratovci between them.
 In the early years, Radgona did not have a main rival until 1997, when Slatina was established.
 Both teams spent majority of their history playing in the non-league football.
 As Radgona played in a different intercommunal league system at the time of Slatina's establishment, the two teams have not met in a league game until the 2002–03 season.
 The first official league match between the two sides was therefore played on 2 November 2002, when Radgona defeated Slatina 2–1 at home.

 The most notable match between the two sides was on 7 June 2015 during the 2014–15 season on the final match day when Slatina needed a win to secure a promotion to the Slovenian Third League for the first time in their history.
 Radgona won the game 2–0 with two goals in the second half and therefore prevented Slatina from promoting to the third division.
 The rivalry is occasionally further intensified with Slatina's ultras group using flares during matches.

 In the 2016–17 campaign, Radgona finished third in the league, four points above fourth placed Slatina.
 Both teams were promoted to the Slovenian Third League due to the champions and runners-up declining promotion.
 The first match between the two sides in the national level league occurred on 2 September 2017 during the 2017–18 Slovenian Third League season, when Radgona won in Radenci with the score of 2–1.

 Radgona also has a minor rivalry with the neighboring club NK Apače from the town of Apače.
 The two clubs rarely meet, as Apače mostly compete in the fifth tier.
 Most recently, the two clubs played each other in the 2020–21 and 2021–22 seasons, when Radgona won on all three occasions.
 In the 1991–92 season, the two teams competed for the title in the fifth division, with Radgona finishing first and Apače second, and thus Radgona secured promotion.